Bob Harris (radio presenter)

-Robert Brinley Joseph Harris (born 11 April 1946), popularly known as "Whispering Bob" Harris, is an English music presenter.
-He was a host of the BBC2 music programme The Old Grey Whistle Test from 1972 to 1979, and was a co-founder of the listings magazine Time Out, co-editing until the early part of 1969.
-He has presented The Country Show on BBC Radio 2 on Thursday nights since April 1999, and Sounds of the 70s on Sunday afternoons since November 2024, replacing Johnnie Walker.
+Robert Brinley Joseph Harris (born 11 April 1946), popularly known as "Whispering Bob" Harris, is an English retired broadcaster.
+In 1968 he was a co-founder of the listings magazine Time Out, co-editing until the early part of 1969 and was a host of the BBC2 music programme The Old Grey Whistle Test from 1972 to 1979.
+He presented The Country Show on BBC Radio 2 on Thursday nights from April 1999 to April 2026, and Sounds of the 70s on Sunday afternoons from November 2024 to March 2026, replacing Johnnie Walker.

-Harris has been broadcasting on the BBC for 50 years and has been recognised with the Americana Music Association of America Trailblazer Award, a UK Heritage Award and a MOJO Medal, as well as his OBE for services to broadcasting.
+Harris has been broadcasting on the BBC for 56 years and has been recognised with the Americana Music Association of America Trailblazer Award, a UK Heritage Award and a MOJO Medal, as well as his OBE for services to broadcasting.

 Early life

 Born on 11 April 1946 in Northampton, England, Harris first followed in his father's footsteps and joined Northamptonshire Police as a cadet for two years.
 Harris's father was from Pontardawe in South Wales.

 Rugby was a childhood passion for Harris, who played at school and later at county level.
-Interviewed in 2023, he said, "I did have a couple of concussions played but not the 25 people have said."
-He played for the Midlands and aspired to play for England team, but his interest in music took over.
+Interviewed in 2023, he said, "I did have a couple of concussions, but not the 25 people have said."
+He played for the Midlands and aspired to play for the England team, but his interest in music took over.

 He then helped found Time Out magazine, as co-editor.
 Years later, he still refers to himself as "a journalist who can broadcast".